deployment-gap-model-education-fund/deployment-gap-model/docs/data-mart/co2_dashboard.md

 # co2_dashboard

-This table exists to support a Tableau dashboard.
-It is not intended to be used for other analysis.
+This table exists to support a Tableau dashboard and is not intended to be used for other analysis.
 Instead, use one of the counties, iso_projects, or fossil_intrastructure tables from which this table was derived.

 ## Modeling Decisions